 - Red String of Fate: After his ex died, Lucrio went to the Sybil asking where he might find love again.
 She told him.The Sybil: Across the sea, in Olorum.
 You’ll glimpse him by moonlight walking not alone, and you’ll know, and yet also doubt.
 Maybe doubt so much that he pass you by forever.

 - Schrödinger's Butterfly: At the end, after allowing Aqib to dream of the life he would have lived if he'd made the other decision, the Sybil attempts to mindgame him by suggesting that that was reality and this is the dream.
 He manages to find a way out of the conundrum, to her disappointment.Aqib: I am the dream but so is he.
 He is real but so am I.

-- Science Fantasy: Fantasy versions of Ancient Rome and Ancient Africa combined with interstellar travel, so-called gods using sci-fi gadgets and Stock Superpowers that seem like magic but are actually science.
+- Science Fantasy: Fantasy versions of Ancient Rome and ancient Africa combined with interstellar travel, so-called gods using sci-fi gadgets and superpowers that seem like magic but are actually science.
 The people fight with spears and swords and the gods use tablets.